Dog Food For Picky Eaters

 “If your veterinarian finds a medical problem that explains why your dog is picky, the goal is to come up with a game plan together—one that feeds your dog but also takes care of their specific nutritional needs for their disease.”

-To test whether their avoidance might be due to picky eating habits or a potential underlying health issue, Wilson suggests offering your dog tempting foods like plain boiled chicken breast, thigh meat, or even hot dogs to see if their appetite suddenly reappears.
+To test if their avoidance is due to picky eating habits or an underlying health issue, Wilson suggests offering your dog tempting foods.
+Foods like plain boiled chicken breast, thigh meat, or even hot dogs to see if their appetite suddenly reappears.

 “A dog that is begging you for a bite of your dinner, hovering under the table for crumbs, and taking dog treats still has an appetite,” she says.
 “They just don’t like the food you’re offering.”